Main Menu

 Check your social media accounts

-• Your number of friends suddenly increases.
+• An increase in your number of friends

 Let your contacts know